-A conventional bank licensee must classify the persons with or for whom it intends to carry on regulated banking services listed in BC-8.2.1, in accordance with the requirements in this Section, and communicate its classification to the person concerned.
-The customer must be notified of his/her customer classification before any documentation is finalised or regulated banking services or products listed in BC-8.2.1 are offered.
+A conventional bank licensee must classify the persons with or for whom it intends to carry on regulated banking services listed in Paragraph BC-8.2.1, in accordance with the requirements in this Section, and communicate its classification to the person concerned.
+The customer must be notified of his/her customer classification before any documentation is finalised or where regulated banking services or products listed in Paragraph BC-8.2.1 are offered.

-The purpose of the classification is to ensure that conventional bank licensees' customers are appropriately categorised so that regulatory protections are focused on those classes of customer that need them most: The following wording may be used for customer notification of status.
+BC-8.4.2 The purpose of the classification is to ensure that conventional bank licensees' customers are appropriately categorised so that regulatory protections are focused on those classes of customer that need them most: The following wording may be used for customer notification of status.
 'According to the Central Bank of Bahrain Rulebook, we are required to notify all customers of their status for the purpose of investment business and certain regulated banking services.
 For the purpose of this relationship, you are classified as an accredited investor/retail customer.'

-Before conducting regulated banking services listed in BC-8.2.1 with or for any person, a conventional bank licensee must take reasonable steps to obtain appropriate information to establish whether that person is an accredited investor or a retail customer.
+BC-8.4.3 Before conducting regulated banking services listed in Paragraph BC-8.2.1 with or for any person, a conventional bank licensee must take reasonable steps to obtain appropriate information to establish whether that person is an accredited investor or a retail customer.